Send events that produced aggregate results to actions

 Note

-This functionality is only available for Standard Alerts.
+This functionality is only available for Scheduled Searches, Aggregate Alerts, and Legacy Alerts.

-The list of events that match an aggregate query can be sent to Actions, in cases where it is needed to get some of the events out as a supplement.
-This is done through query writing, supported for many alert queries.
+The list of events that match an aggregate query can be sent to Actions in cases where it is needed to get some of the events out as a supplement.
+This is done through query writing, supported for many trigger queries.

-Suppose you have an alert on an error count being too high, based on a query like this:
+Suppose you have a trigger on an error count being too high based on a query like this:

 logscale